BlasterWhite/book-rpg-api/README.md

 ## Description

 This is a simple API for a book RPG game.
+It's a RESTful API connected to a PostgreSQL database.

 Table of contents: